Stay Toasty Warm! The Beginner’s Guide to Living on a Boat in Winter

 The insulation will also reduce condensation inside the boat.
 Nobody wants to sleep in a damp wet berth, especially during wintertime!
 This can also cause mold and mildew.
 For this issue, a dehumidifier may be an option.

 If you'll be a liveaboard boater far enough north for the waters to freeze, you'll need a de-icing system.
-A de-icing device keeps waters from freezing around your vessel.
+A de-icing device keeps water from freezing around your vessel.

 Known as bubblers or Ice Eaters, these devices agitate the water to keep it moving and pull up warmer water from the bottom, which helps melt and prevent ice from forming.